eracle/MCP-Browser-Agent-Hub/README.md

 navigation and data interaction.
 The system includes a central directory for listing actions by domain (e.g., social media platforms like LinkedIn) and supports user-contributed open-source repositories.

-This repository contains the whitepaper for MCP Agent Hub, providing details on the architecture, components, and usage.

 ## Purpose

 The platform aims to simplify browser automation for developers and AI agents by offering a structured way to share,